maxcrees/tbl.typ/README.typ

 / *`C`*: #strong[C]enter align.

-/ *`N`*: #strong[N]umerically align.

-  All cells with this classifier in the current column are centered with respect to an _alignment point_, which is determined according to the following rules:
+/ *`N`*: #strong[N]umerically align: all cells with this classifier in the current column are centered with respect to an _alignment point_, which is determined according to the following rules:

   - One position after the leftmost occurrence of the
     #link-label(`\&`)[_non-printing input token_ `\&`], if any is